sayansaha911/Craft-Demo-PaloAlto/README.md

 This repo has codes to do the following tasks:

 1. Provisions an AWS EKS cluster with the below components:

         a.
 VPC

         b.
 Private and Public Subnets

         c.
 IGW, NGW and Route Tables

         d.
 EKS Cluster

         e.
 Launch Template and Autoscaling Group to launch Instances which will bootstrap to the EKS Control Plane

         f.
 An ALB which listens on port 80 and forwards traffic to the EKS nodes on nodeport 30080

         g.
 One EC2 bastion Host to access the worker nodes which are running in Private Subnet

 2. A golang web-application like below:

         a.
 The application is compiled with Go Lang

         b.
 A docker image is built with the Go code and pushed to registry

         c.
 A helm chart to deploy the web app

         d.
 The helm chart deploys the app deployment, a hpa and a nodeport service

 3. A homebrewed simple CI/CD shell script which can:

         a.
-Compile small changes in the Go code located at PaloAlto-Craft-Demo/PaloAlto-Demo-App/app-code/http-sample.go
+Compile small changes in the Go code located at PaloAlto-Craft-Demo/PaloAlto-Demo-App/app-code http-sample.go

         b.
 Build a docker image based on these changes

         c.
 Push the image to a image registry

         d.
 Deploy/Upgrade the web app to the EKS cluster with helm install/upgrade